turnerdan/rvest_tutorial/README.md

 # rvest_tutorial
 A look at web scraping in R!

+To get ready for the workshop:
+* Before you begin the workshop, download a fresh copy of this repo, since I will be doing some minor bug fixes beforehand.
-1. Make sure that you can run all of the functions in the 'setup' R Markdown file.
+* Make sure that you can run all of the functions in the 'setup' R Markdown file.

-2. Be sure to download the latest version of the scripts before the workshop, and see you tomorrow!
+All materials will be in the R Markdown files.

 Dan